bsodmike/crustyengineer.com/content/blog/2025-10-19-axum-multi-tenancy-abstract-repository-layer.md

 - as such sub-crate public APIs may not need to change types more often
 - types used by the repository interface can change (as much as they need to), without impacting the sub-crate API.

+Please note that I am using the term _abstraction_ here rather loosely.
+In a strict sense, this would refer to the use of generics and traits (which we do so later on, with feature gates).
+The repository layer is still the last abstraction layer of significance but we are now placing a crate boundary between this layer and our sqlx sub-crates -- which is also an abstraction in the sense of

+- strict public API
+- encapsulation
+- organisation
+- visibility (as needed!)

-Now, I can share the stack of sub-crates to another engineer and they can have a full postgres step, which is decoupled from the host Axum application.
-We can design sub-systems with the knowledge that each tenant has an `Account` and even enforce a foreign-key reference (as needed).
+Now, I can share the stack of sub-crates with another engineer and they can have a full postgres step, which is decoupled from the host Axum application.
+We can design sub-systems with the knowledge that each tenant has an `Account` and even enforce foreign-key references (as needed).

-Use of a transaction in this example is a "work in progress", but can be ignored for now.
+Use of a transaction below is a placeholder, as we may create associated records in join-tables related to the account upon its creation.

 ```rs
 impl UserRepository for PostgresDBOutbound {